dmiau/Personalized-Compass/Compass[transparent]/README.txt

 - send a Goodbye message from iOS [4:07PM]
 - disable labels in the study mode, add north indicator in the testing mode [4:07PM]
 - test flow control [4:24PM]
+- add user map interaction control [6:26PM]
+- check the quality of the data [7:47PM]

 ***** ToDo
 - map zoom in/out, pan around